 Again, his son was spitting a few minutes later.
-Dad then takes son by his hand, and walks out of the pool and states, “We are going home.”
+Dad then takes their son by his hand, and walks out of the pool, and states, “We are going home.”
 Having been at the pool less than 30 minutes, it is likely that Dad really wanted to stay.

 Now, we get to crunch time.
-Child begins screaming and crying.
+The child begins screaming and crying.
 He pleads, “Don’t take me home.
 I promise I will be good.”
-Dad appears moved, and tries to soother his son.
+Dad appears moved and tries to soother his son.